gulshancodes/designx/README.md

 ### [Demo Link](https://design-gx.netlify.app/) 🔗

-A single-page Web Services website with modern yet minimalistic design along with simple interactions and clean design pattern for enriching user experience.
+A single-page Web Services website with a modern yet minimalistic design along with isometric illustrations and simple interactions for enriching the user experience.
 <br/>

 ![Preview](DesignX-preview-web-by-Gulshan-Songara.png)